 Attributes filtered from Java application logs in New Relic

-• It provides a feature called patterns, which claims to make log data discoverable without spending a lot of time.
-However, it couldn’t detect any pattern in my Java application logs.
+• Provides a feature called patterns for log data discoverability, though it didn’t detect any pattern in my Java application logs.

-• Gives you tools to manage your log data by optimizing for storage by dropping filters.
+• Tools to manage log data by optimizing storage with dropping filters.

 Log Tab in Datadog